world-class/REPL/kinks/level4/numerical_mathematics/README.md

 ### Lesson 3.2: Video 3.211 Plotting graphs by hand – reciprocal
 - There is no sound nor visual guidance from 8:16 till 8:35.

+### Lesson 3.4: Video 3.401 Kinematic equations
+- At 8:13, the last SUVAT equation contains an exponent that should not be there.
+This equation is wrong:

+      s(t) = vt - 1/2 × a^2 × t^2

+  It should read as follow:

+      s(t) = vt - 1/2 × at^2

 ### Summative quiz
 - No formatting seems appropriate to answer question 2.
 None of the following is accepted: `inf`, `infinity`, `infty`.